The complete guide to creating a Confluence wiki

 Confluence integrates with many other popular tools, is highly customisable, and boasts high levels of security.
 It's suitable for large and small businesses and has inbuilt templates and interactive add-ons (known as macros), making it an all-rounder for a company wiki.

-Create a Confluence wiki: 5 steps for success
+How to create a Confluence wiki: 5 steps for success

 1. Define your business requirements

-Start by asking what business problem you want to solve.
+To begin, you should ask what business problem you want to solve.

 Is your aim to create a streamlined internal hub where colleagues receive general company updates?
 Or is your requirement more function-specific?
 Maybe you want to create channels where your teams can work productively together, host documents, and report back on their progress.
 Confluence can be used effectively in all of these scenarios - as long as it's clearly structured and organised.